-- High-profile guest lecturers from across the industry.
+- High profile guest lecturers from professional practice

 - Part-time study options available.

 For this programme, you will need the following:

 1. 42 credits at NCEA Level 3 or higher including: